Part I (preamble & Oitylo Bay)

 In 1770, in the Monastery area, the historical covenant between the Maniats and the Russian Admiral Orlof was signed to beg the Greeks' revolution against the Ottoman Empire.

 The Orlov revolt (Ορλωφικά) was a Greek uprising in the Peloponnese and later also in Crete that broke out in February 1770, following the arrival of Russian Admiral Alexey Orlov, commander of the Imperial Russian Navy during the Russo-Turkish War (1768–1774), to the Mani Peninsula.
 The revolt, a major precursor to the Greek War of Independence (which erupted in 1821), was part of Catherine the Great's so-called "Greek Plan" and was eventually suppressed by the Ottomans.

 "The Orlov rebellion … was absurd in conception, devoid of genuine libertarian teleology and brutal and chaotic in execution." – J. C Alexander.

-The Russian fleet after prompting the Maniots to raise their war flags, left 50 Russian soldiers to help fight in the ground war, while the fleet sailed on to the Aegean Sea.
-With the assistance of Greek islanders, the Russian fleet was able to score a major victory against the Turkish Navy in the Battle of Chios (Cesme), but this did not help the Greek army in Morea (Peloponnese).
+After prompting the Maniots to raise their war flags, the Russian fleet left 50 Russian soldiers to help fight in the ground war while the fleet sailed on to the Aegean Sea.
+With the assistance of Greek islanders, the Russian fleet could score a major victory against the Turkish Navy in the Battle of Chios (Cesme), but this did not help the Greek army in Morea (Peloponnese).
 As the Russians failed to bring the forces they promised, the revolt was soon crushed.